macsyd/csc370-database-project/project-deliverables/sprint-4/eval-erd.md

 # Evaluation of ERD Quality
+Overall, our ERD was found to be of good quality and did not need any immediate changes besides adding inheritance (this evaluation was conducted on our most up-to-date version of the ERD, including the inheritance changes this sprint).

 ## Completeness
 Based on the requirements we identified in our project kick-off sprint ([Project Kick-Off.md](project-deliverables/project-kick-off/Project Kick-Off.md)), our ERD covers all requirements of our application.